Representable Contract State

 Rationale

 XML remains widely used in financial and regulatory infrastructures, with mature schema tooling (XSD), XSLT, and document transformation pipelines.
-Many smart financial instruments and SDC-like products already use XML representations internally.
-This ERC does not preclude a future JSON analogue.
+Many smart financial instruments already use XML representations internally.
+This draft standardizes the XML binding profile first.
+An analogous JSON binding profile, compatible with the XML binding rules, may be specified either as a future revision of this draft prior to finalization or as a separate future ERC.
+The Solidity reference interfaces include JSON template function signatures to reserve them ahead of the definition of the JSON binding. -

 Backwards Compatibility